Stèisean Connaidh

 Current Fuel price policy:

-After deducting the Duty Relief, the mark-up we currently operate to is 17p/ltr on the pre-VAT price at which we buy the fuel (including delivery)
+After deducting the Duty Relief, the mark-up we currently operate is 20p/ltr on the pre-VAT price at which we buy the fuel (including delivery)

-Our prices are obviously higher than most mainland providers, but that is what the current operating model of the station requires to be financially viable given our island location, volume of sales that occur in Tiree, the significant cost of bringing fuel over from the mainland on the ferry by small tanker, the station requiring its own dedicated power supply, water supply, internet connection and staffing cover, etc. Some staffing costs are factored in, including our arrangement with Bùth ‘a Bhaile for supervision and handling till payments, but are minimal.
+Our prices are obviously higher than most mainland providers, but that is what the current operating model of the station requires to be financially viable given our island location, low volume of sales that occur in Tiree, the significant cost of bringing fuel over from the mainland on the ferry by small tanker, the station requiring its own dedicated power supply, water supply, internet connection and staffing cover, the much higher costs of getting work done to maintain the station equipment, eventual replacement ocsts of the pumps, etc. Some staffing costs are factored in to cover operating the station and the company it sits in, as well as our arrangement with Bùth a Bhaile for supervision and handling till payments, but these are minimal compared to the actual work involved.

 Stocking policy: We will always be aiming to keep the tank levels as high as is practical.
 As soon as there is room for a full tanker delivery, we order one.
 Because more diesel is used, we will often take a smaller delivery of diesel only, so that price is likely to change more often.
 We will not be varying our purchasing timing on the basis of prevailing prices – resilience of island stocks is the priority.

-The Rapid EV charger at the station operates at a price that is based on a 5% mark-up on the unit price we pay for electricity, plus the payment processing fee (10%), and is also currently subject to 20% VAT under UK tax rules.
+The Rapid EV charger at the station operates at a price that is based on a fixed mark-up on the unit price we pay for electricity, plus the payment processing fee (10%), and is also currently subject to 20% VAT under UK tax rules.
 Note – the price is based on the electricity used to perform the charging, not what ends up in your battery as usable charge – there are varying losses involved depending on what charging method you use, your vehicle on-board charger, battery levels and temperature.
+The markup contributes to the significantly higher cost of the electricity meter needed at the station to support a Rapid Type 3 multi-port charger.

 Water and air tower:

 We took the decision in 2023 to operate the water and air tower on the forecourt without customer charge.
-Maintenance costs for the unit and the cost of the station water supply are met from fuel sales.
+Maintenance costs for the unit and the cost of the station water supply are met from fuel / EV charging sales.

 Filling of containers for transporting fuel at the filling station (including trailer towed vehicles)

 Generally diesel is not restricted to the same extent as petrol.
 Anyone may (responsibly, and subject to vehicle loading limits and general road safety requirements) purchase up to 1000 litres in one or more “suitable containers” without triggering a requirement to operate under additional regulatory requirements.
 This is called the “small load exemption”.
-Customers are welcome to carefully fill e.g. multiple plastic or metal “jerry can” containers with diesel at the station, however if you plan to dispense more than 100 litres, please contact us to discuss options and for safety advice.
+Customers are welcome to carefully fill e.g. multiple plastic or metal “jerry can” containers that can be properly sealed closed with diesel at the station, however if you plan to dispense more than 100 litres, we advice you to contact us to discuss options and for safety advice.

 Petrol is much more volatile than diesel, and is regulated as a “dangerous substance”.
 There are very tight restrictions on how much petrol can be transported outwith a vehicle tank, without certifications in place and additional regulatory compliance.

-As a general restriction, customers may only fill a maximum of two containers, of a certified type suitable for petrol transportation, up to 10 litres maximum for a plastic container, 20 litres maximum for a suitable metal container – with a combined maximum of 30 litres in total at any one time.
+As a general legal restriction, customers may only fill a maximum of two containers, of a certified type suitable for petrol transportation, up to 10 litres maximum for a plastic container, 20 litres maximum for a suitable metal container – with a combined maximum of 30 litres in total at any one time transported in a vehicle.
 For example, you may fill two of the green plastic 5 litre petrol containers, but not three at once.
 You may fill a suitable metal petrol container of up to 20 litres, plus another with no more than 10 litres.
-You may alternatively fill a single “demountable fuel tank” designed and certified for that purpose, with up to 30 litres of petrol.
+You may alternatively fill a single “demountable fuel tank” designed and certified for that purpose, with up to 30 litres of petrol – e.g. a removable tank for a rigid-inflatable boat.

-Any requirements beyond the above may only be done with specific permission of the filling station operator, and with a risk assessment in place.
+Any requirements beyond the above may only be done with specific permission of the filling station operator, with a risk assessment in place, and with any required certifications and training in place.
 There are further “small load exemptions” that can be used if you have a UN approved container (such as a suitable metal trailer mounted bowser), and if you put in place ADR-certified procedures, even larger fillings can be permitted – and we have made arrangements to accommodate these where needed, with suitable safety requirements in place.
 However you must contact us to discuss and agree those arrangements ahead of attempting filling, or you may be in breach of the relevant legal requirements.
+Repeated breaches of these rules may lead to being banned from the station to protect our petrol licence.

 Fillings of towed-bowsers or other very large containers must not be carried out without prior contact with station staff, and with the required arrangements in place prior to commencing filling.